Debt to Income Ratio

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Mortgage Loan Qualification Calculator.

-Remember these are just guidelines.
-We will be happy to pre-qualify you to help you determine how large a mortgage loan you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to go over pre-qualification to help you figure out how much you can afford.